 1. Beat butter and cream cheese in a large bowl until light and fluffy.

 2. Beat in sugar at low speed until blended, then add vanilla, lemon zest, and lemon juice.
 I immediately frosted my cake, but I think it would have been easier if I had chilled the icing so it stayed put between the layers.
+Be sure to add lots of icing to the middle, as that really makes the look of each slice.
+This is both very sweet and fairly tart, so balance the flavors to taste.

 The cake has a beautiful moistness and a satisfying crunch from the walnuts and coconut.
 I would definitely make it again, but might do only one layer since two was far more cake than Alex and I could manage in the 3-4 days it keeps in the fridge.
 It would be a lovely brunch piece or dessert for a baby shower or daytime event.
 I would like to try it in mini cake pans for individual servings, since it avoids the messy slicing process.
 It’s not crumbly, like traditional GF desserts though.
 I think I just need a cake server :)